solid/solid/proposals/notifications.md

 inboxes are typically intended to receive notifications like messages from other profiles, or application specific activities.

-By default, Solid servers should create an inbox for new profiles, and have the profile point at the inbox.
-Alternatives types of inboxes e.g., for documents or data fragments, may be created at the discretion of applications taking user's preferences into account.
+By default, Solid servers should create an inbox if the account also creates an identity (i.e., a WebID profile).
+Alternative types of inboxes e.g., for documents or data fragments, may be created at the discretion of applications taking user's preferences into account.

 Solid notifications are intended to announce social interactions and data.
 A Solid notification is an [LDP Resource](https://www.w3.org/TR/ldp/#ldpr) which